 The plantar fascia is a ligament just beneath the skin that runs along the bottom of the foot.
 This strong, fibrous band of tissue supports the arch of the foot and connects the heel bone to the toes.

 The plantar fascia serves another important purpose.
 It absorbs the strains and stresses of our daily activities: standing, walking, jumping, and any other physical activities we do.
-However, overuse or excess pressure and tension can cause microtears in the tissue, resulting in heel inflammation, stiffness, and pain.
+However, overuse or excess pressure and tension can cause microtears in the tissue, resulting in heel inflammation, stiffness, and foot pain.
 In fewer cases, trauma to the foot can also cause plantar fasciitis symptoms.

 If you have severe heel pain from injury or overuse, the goal is to avoid re-injury and promote healing.
 Here is a simple checklist of what not to do with plantar fasciitis:

 A “wait and see” approach sometimes makes sense for some minor health issues—but not for plantar fasciitis.
 If you continue to walk, run, and exercise with an inflamed plantar fascia, you will worsen micro-tears and increase your pain.
+Consult with your physical therapist to see if you should limit walking with plantar fasciitis.

 Prompt treatment can help you avoid more complex and costly interventions down the road.
 Discuss your concerns with your healthcare provider and ask about a referral to physical therapy for your symptoms sooner than later to start the path to healing.
 Evidence supports early physical therapy intervention recover faster.